dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The underlying techonolgy (namespace isolation and control groups) that Docker itself makes use of are actually provided by Linux kernel itself.

 ---

+SWITCH SLIDE

+---

+A good example in my opinion how it would be easier for a developer to grasp the relationship between a Docker image and a Docker container is, if you think about the Object Oriented programming concepts.

+In OOP you have classes that specifies the data structure and the behaviour of your objects.
+It's a template/blueprint for your objects.

+The same concept can be applied to Docker images and Docker containers.

+Docker image in this case is like a class that contains your application code and all its dependencies and you create containers that are derived from a Docker images, which are

+---